meteor/meteor/docs/source/install.md

 title: Install
 ---
 Meteor currently supports **OS X, Windows, and Linux**.
 Only 64-bit is supported.
-Apple M1 is only supported from Meteor 2.5.1 onward.
+Apple M1 is natively supported from Meteor 2.5.1 onward (for older versions, you will need to run with a [rosetta terminal](https://osxdaily.com/2020/11/18/how-run-homebrew-x86-terminal-apple-silicon-mac/)).

 <h2 id="prereqs">Prerequisites and useful information</h2>